trntv/apis-list/apis/kitsu/kitsu.md

 # Kitsu
-Kitsu is a modern anime discovery platform that helps you track the anime you&#x27;re watching, discover new anime and socialize with other fans.
+Kitsu is a modern anime discovery platform that helps you track the anime you're watching, discover new anime and socialize with other fans.

 ##  🔗 Links
 **Docs / Website**: https://kitsu.docs.apiary.io/